nonsodaniel/Th_demo/README.md

 - The questions to ask are already stored in the React context.
 - Create the user interface needed to ask and collect answers for each question for a selected team member.
 - Update the app to save the results of the feedback. _The saved results do not need to persist through a page refresh but the app should allow full navigation without data loss._
-- Your data model should support feedback from/to various users.
+- The data model supports feedback from/to various users.

 ## Task 2: Display Feedback Given